Janvi2789/Bank-sim-fraud-and-transaction-analysis/README.md

 ## Power-Bi
 * Imported the cleaned synthetic data into Power BI.
 * Created DAX measures to calculate key fraud metrics like fraud percentage, total fraud amount, and affected customers.
-* Built visuals to explore transaction and fraud patterns by weekday, age group, gender, and transaction category.
+* Built charts to explore transaction and fraud patterns by weekday, age group, gender, and transaction category.
 * Added slicers for easy filtering and comparison across segments.
 * Used DAX to create dynamic titles that update based on filter selections.
-* Included a reset filters button for smoother navigation.
+* Included a reset filters button and navigation buttons.

 ## Insights:
-* High Transaction Volume, Low Fraud Rate:
+* High Transaction Volume, but Low Fraud Rate:
   * Over 565K transactions processed, with a low fraud rate of 1.24%.
   * Suggests a relatively secure system, though fraud still exists in key segments.